bryce-s/evfind/README.md

 * It means I often want to use `mdfind` in `Windows Subsystem Linux` or `Git Bash`.
 Sadly, `mdfind` is a Mac OS specific tool.
 There are no good bash-compliant system indexers avaliable for Windows.
 So--we reimplement `mdfind`.

 -Why isn't locate a good alternative?
-* Running `updatedb` is slow and annoying, I often want to find files with search indexing.
+* Sometimes it is.
+Often, however, running `updatedb` is slow and annoying.